StevenMayher/431-2021/classes/class13/README.md

 2. If you think I've misgraded your Quiz, let me know via email as soon as possible.
 3. Then forget about Quiz 1 and move forward to demonstrate solid performance (perhaps even a little improvement) on Quiz 2 (in three weeks time) and on Project A, in particular, while not ignoring our other assignments.

+## Project A Early Proposals

+Project A Early Proposals have all been reviewed by the TAs and (most of them) by me, too.

+- Look for results on [Canvas](https://canvas.case.edu).
+- We'll spend some time going over these [thoughts on a few elements of the submissions](https://github.com/THOMASELOVE/431-2021/blob/main/classes/class13/projectAearly.md), which includes some advice for each of you on maximizing your chances of completing this task successfully on the first try.
+    - Remember that our Shared Google Drive and the [Project A proposal instructions](https://thomaselove.github.io/431-2021-projectA/proposal.html) provide a list of the 13 things we're looking most closely at in evaluating these proposals.

 ## One Last Thing